gitklindsayjr/Beaglebone/README.md

 # Beaglebone
-This repository contains 2 Eclipse projects "Dht22Sensor" and "PruControlTest".
+This repository contains 3 Eclipse projects "Dht22Sensor", "PruControlTest", plus "PruLibrary".
 The Eclipse projects were developed on a linux/Ubunt 18.04 as a Corss Compiled C++ project for the Beaglebone Black using "arm-linux-gnueabihf" tools.
 The debugger used for these projects is "gdb-multiarch".
 The tool path is using the "/usr/cross-pi-gcc-10.1.0-2/arm-linux-gnueabihf" which is also used for the RaspberryPI 4.

 PruControlTest
 --------------